davidechicco/pancancer_signature_on_gene_expression_data/README.md

 ## Article
 More information about this study will be available in the following article:

-> Davide Chicco, Abbas Alameer,  Sara Rahmati, and Giuseppe Jurman, "[Towards a potential pan-cancer prognostic signature for gene expression based on probesets and ensemble machine learning](https://biodatamining.biomedcentral.com/)", _BioData Mining_ 15, 2022, accepted and in press.
+> Davide Chicco, Abbas Alameer,  Sara Rahmati, and Giuseppe Jurman, "[Towards a potential pan-cancer prognostic signature for gene expression based on probesets and ensemble machine learning](https://doi.org/10.1186/s13040-022-00312-y)", _BioData Mining_ 15, 28 (2022).

 ## Contacts
 The software code was developed by [Davide Chicco](https://www.DavideChicco.it).
 Questions should be